derekgreene/dynamic-nmf/README.md

 ### Advanced Usage

-The examples above involve using a pre-determined number of topics, for both window topics and dynamic topics.
+The examples above involve using a manually-specified number of topics, for both window topics and dynamic topics.
 In cases where this number is not known in advance, a variety of strategies exist for automatically or semi-automatically choosing a number of topics.
 This package contains an implementation of the TC-W2V *topic coherence* measure, which can be used to compare different topic models and subsequently choose a model with a suitable number of topics.
 More details on the TC-W2V are included in the paper:

 	An Analysis of the Coherence of Descriptors in Topic Modeling
 	D. O'Callaghan, D. Greene, J. Carthy, P. Cunningham.